Computer hardware engineers design and build computer systems.

 - Hardware/Software QA jobs

 The U.S. Bureau of Labor Statistics projects employment growth of 6% – roughly 4,000 new jobs – for computer hardware engineers from 2018 to 2028, just about inline with the 5% average growth rate for all occupations.
 Workforce demand for hardware engineers will suffer as the U.S. manufacturing industry continues to face stiff pricing competition from overseas.
 Improved manufacturing processes will also serve to limit growth in this field, i.e., better made hardware will last longer and require fewer upgrades.
 However, we expect to see the growth rate for computer engineers uptick in coming labor forecasts as classically non-IT industries strive to embed sensors and connect "smart" products to each other and the Internet, a.k.a., the Internet of Things (IoT), and other hardware prodcution jobs return stateside.

-For the best chances of landing a job in this space, enhance your hardware engineering education with coursework in software engineering, a complimentary and extremely in-demand skill set.
-Quick heads-up comparison: software engineering employment will grow by 24% in the same decade, adding over 300,000 new jobs.
+For the best chances of landing a job in this space, enhance your hardware engineering education with coursework in software engineering, a complementary and extremely in-demand skill set.
+Quick heads-up comparison: software engineering employment will grow by 21% in the same decade, adding nearly 300,000 new jobs.
 You can also improve your job outlook here by focusing your hardware training on the microchips, sensors and network components that power the aformetioned IoT devices.